nrc-cnrc/vardial-2023/README.md

 Experimental code on multi-label dialect identification, developed for a paper entitled "Dialect and Variant Identification as a Multi-Label Classification Task: A Proposal Based on Near-Duplicate Analysis" (Bernier-Colborne, Goutte, and Léger; VarDial 2023).

 We provide this code for the purpose of reproducing the experiments we conducted on the [FreCDo](https://github.com/MihaelaGaman/FreCDo) dataset.
-It is licensed under GPL 2.0, as it uses a library licensed under GPL 2.0.
+It is licensed under GPL 3.0, as it uses a library licensed under a previous version of GPL.

 ## Requirements